-- 3.2.2 The Vice-President Community, the Vice-President Wellbeing or the Vice-President Scottish Borders Campus or such other elected or other sabbatical student representative positions that the Student - 3.3 The Student Union shall establish a decision-making process for the appointment to the Court of the Vice-President Community, the Vice-President Wellbeing or the Vice-President Scottish Borders Campus.
+- 3.1 Student appointments to the Court shall be determined on the basis of annual student elections to sabbatical and student representative positions.
+Students standing for election to those positions must therefore be willing and able to serve on the Court. - 3.2 The elected sabbatical and student representative positions which incorporate election to the membership of the Court include: - 3.2.1 The President of the Student Union: and - 3.2.2 The Vice-President Community, the Vice-President Wellbeing or the Vice-President Scottish Borders Campus or such other elected or other sabbatical student representative positions that the Student Union shall from time to time nominate. - 3.3 The Student Union shall establish a decision-making process for the appointment to the Court of the Vice-President Community, the Vice-President Wellbeing or the Vice-President Scottish Borders Campus.
 Either one of the Vice-President Community or the Vice-President Wellbeing, if not appointed to the Court, shall be appointed to the membership of the Senate.
-In accordance with paragraph 3.5 of Ordinance C6, Appointment of Student Members of the Senate, the Student Union shall establish a decision-making process for the appointment to the Senate of the Vice-President Community or the Vice-President Union shall establish a decision-making process for the appointment to the Senate of the Vice-President Community or the Vice-President Wellbeing. - 3.4 The rules underpinning paragraph 3.3, above, should enable the decision of the Student Union on the Court member to be agreed and notified to the Court at least one month before their appointment date by the Student Union and the beginning of their membership of the Court. - 3.5 The Student Union shall establish rules which prescribe the procedures for filling a casual vacancy arising in the category of Court membership established by clause ix of paragraph 1 (a) of Statute 4.
+In accordance with paragraph 3.5 of Ordinance C6, Appointment of Student Members of the Senate, the Student Union shall establish a decision-making process for the appointment to the Senate of the Vice-President Community or the Vice-President Wellbeing. - 3.4 The rules underpinning paragraph 3.3, above, should enable the decision of the Student Union on the Court member to be agreed and notified to the Court at least one month before their appointment date by the Student Union and the beginning of their membership of the Court. - 3.5 The Student Union shall establish rules which prescribe the procedures for filling a casual vacancy arising in the category of Court membership established by clause ix of paragraph 1 (a) of Statute 4.
 In accordance with this Ordinance B12, the person appointed to fill a casual vacancy arising in this category shall be a person who has been elected to a sabbatical or student representative position and nominated by the Student Union.
 During the election process it shall be made clear which elected positions may also be nominated to fill any future casual vacancy arising.